-(2) providing the agency with an opportunity to appeal its decision through a formal hearing process as described in §97.601 of this chapter (relating to Enforcement Actions).
+(2) providing the agency with an opportunity to appeal its decision through a formal hearing process as described in §558.601§ of this chapter (relating to Enforcement Actions).

-(h) After DADS issues a license for an ADS with an inpatient unit, the agency must, after providing inpatient services to a client, submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (DADS Form 2020-A), to the designated survey office.
-DADS conducts an initial licensure health survey to review the standards specified in Subchapter H, Division 7 of this chapter that a DADS Life Safety Code surveyor did not review during the initial Life Safety Code survey.
+(f) Except as provided in subsection (g) of this section, after HHSC issues a license for an ADS with an inpatient unit, the agency must, after providing inpatient services to a client, submit the Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (HHSC Form 2020-A), to the designated survey office.
+HHSC conducts an initial licensure health survey to review standards specified in of this chapter that a HHSC Life Safety Code surveyor did not review during the initial Life Safety Code survey.

-(i) An agency is not required to request an initial licensure health survey of an ADS with an inpatient unit if the agency is exempt from the health survey as specified in §97.503 of this chapter (relating to Exemption From a Survey).
-To demonstrate that it is exempt, the agency must send the accreditation documentation from JCAHO or CHAP to the DADS designated survey office within seven days after the agency receives the accreditation documentation.
+(g) An agency is not required to request an initial licensure health survey of an ADS with an inpatient unit if the agency is exempt from the health survey as specified in §558.503 of this chapter (relating to Exemption From a Survey).
+To demonstrate that it is exempt, the agency must send the accreditation documentation from the accreditation organization to the HHSC designated survey office within seven days after the agency receives the accreditation documentation.

-(j) If an agency receives accreditation documentation from JCAHO or CHAP after the agency submits a written request to DADS for an initial licensure health survey, the agency may demonstrate that it is exempt from the survey by sending the accreditation documentation to the DADS designated survey office before DADS arrives at the agency to conduct an initial health survey.
+(h) If an agency receives accreditation documentation from the accreditation organization after the agency submits a written request to HHSC for an initial licensure health survey, the agency may demonstrate that it is exempt from the survey by sending the accreditation documentation to the HHSC designated survey office before HHSC arrives at the agency to conduct an initial health survey.

-(k) A Medicare-certified hospice agency must also submit a request to CMS for approval of an ADS, including an ADS with an inpatient unit.
+(i) A Medicare-certified hospice agency must also submit a request to CMS for approval of an ADS, including an ADS with an inpatient unit.
 CMS approves or denies the request.

-(l) An ADS license expires on the same date the parent agency's license expires.
-The agency may renew its ADS license with the parent agency's license.
+(j) An ADS license expires on the same date the parent agency's license expires.
+To renew an ADS license, the license holder must submit to HHSC through the online portal a renewal application and all required fees for the ADS license when submitting a renewal application for the parent agency's license.

-(m) DADS mails an ADS license to the parent agency.
+(k) If HHSC grants an ADS license, it will provide the license to the parent agency.
 The agency must post the ADS license in a conspicuous place on the licensed ADS premises.

-(n) An ADS must comply with the statute and this chapter, including the applicable additional standards for hospice agencies in Subchapter H of this chapter (relating to Standards Specific to Agencies Licensed to Provide Hospice Services) and §97.322 of this chapter (relating to Standards for Alternate Delivery Sites).
-A Medicare-certified hospice agency's ADS must also comply with the applicable federal rules and regulations for hospice agencies in 42 CFR Part 418, Hospice Care.
+(l) An ADS must comply with the Statute and this chapter, including the applicable additional standards for hospice agencies in Subchapter H of this chapter (relating to Standards Specific to Agencies Licensed to Provide Hospice Services) and §558.322 of this chapter (relating to Standards for Alternate Delivery Sites).
+A Medicare-certified hospice agency's ADS must also comply with the applicable federal rules and regulations for hospice agencies in 42 CFR Part 418.

 §558.30.
-Operation of an Inpatient Unit at Parent Agency.
+Operation of an Inpatient Unit at a Parent Agency.

-(a) To operate an inpatient unit at the parent agency, an agency or an applicant for an initial license to provide hospice services must:
+(a) To operate an inpatient unit at a parent agency, the license holder for the parent agency or an applicant for an initial license to provide hospice services must:

-(1) notify HHSC of its intent to operate an inpatient unit at the parent agency by:
+(1) submit an initial parent application through the online portal according to applicable instructions for requesting HHSC approval to:

-(A) indicating its intent on an initial or renewal license application submitted to HHSC; or
+(A) operate an inpatient unit at the parent agency to which an initial applies; or

-(B) sending written notice of its intent to HHSC;
+(B) add one at an already licensed parent agency, as applicable;

-(2) send written notice to HHSC that it is ready for a Life Safety Code inspection;
+(2) send written notice to HHSC that it is ready for a Life Safety Code inspection through the online portal;

-(3) allow HHSC to conduct an on-site Life Safety Code inspection to determine if the inpatient unit is in compliance with §97.871 of this chapter (relating to Physical Environment in a Hospice Inpatient Unit);
+(3) allow HHSC to conduct an on-site Life Safety Code inspection to determine if the inpatient unit is in compliance with §558.871 of this chapter (relating to Physical Environment in a Hospice Inpatient Unit);